ISB 6.7 Cummins engine

 Head gasket and fuel dilution problems can also present themselves, especially with mods and/or excessive idling.
 The final problem is EGR cooler failure.
 The EGR cooler helps reduce the temperature of exhaust gasses before they are routed back into the intake manifold.
 They are highly prone to failure, which can hurt the entire EGR system.
 Like the DPF, many people simply delete their EGR-systems if they fail instead of replacing them.

-6.7 Cummins Performance and Top Mods
+6.7 Cummins Performance Potential

 Now let’s talk about the best part of the 6.7 Cummins: performance and modding.
 From the factory, inside the 2023 Ram Heavy Duty, the standard output Cummins makes 370 horsepower and 850 lb-ft of torque.
 For the HO Cummins, that jumps to 420 horsepower and an incredible 1,075 lb-ft of torque.